 Meghrigian Institute Provides Eye Care to Socially Disadvantaged Children2 min read

-YEREVAN, Armenia — During October and November 2022, the Garo Meghrigian Institute for Preventive Ophthalmology (Meghrigian Institute) of the American University of Armenia (AUA) Turpanjian College of Health Sciences, with assistance from the Republic of Armenia Ministry of Labor and Social Affairs, implemented an eye-screening program for socially vulnerable children.
-The initiative aims to decrease visual impairment in the target population through the provision of comprehensive ophthalmic examination and consultation, and distribution of eyeglasses and medication to those in need.
+YEREVAN, Armenia — In November 2023, the Garo Meghrigian Institute for Preventive Ophthalmology (Meghrigian Institute) of the American University of Armenia (AUA) Turpanjian College of Health Sciences, with assistance from the Republic of Armenia Ministry of Labor and Social Affairs, launched an eye screening program for socially vulnerable children.
+The initiative aimed to decrease visual impairment among the target population through the provision of comprehensive ophthalmic examination and the distribution of eyeglasses to those in need.

-In December 2022, the Meghrigian Institute distributed eyeglasses and medication to the children in need.
-Fifty-seven children who were diagnosed with refractive errors received eyeglasses, and 56 children diagnosed with eye diseases, including infectious and allergic conjunctivitis, blepharitis, keratitis (keratopathy), retinopathy, and accommodation spasm, received medication from the Meghrigian Institute.
-Those who had other eye conditions requiring hospital care were referred to specialized centers for further examination.
+In January 2024, the Meghrigian Institute distributed 19 eyeglasses to children who were diagnosed with refractive errors such as myopia, hyperopia, and astigmatism.
+Children diagnosed with eye diseases including infectious and allergic conjunctivitis, blepharitis, keratitis (keratopathy), retinopathy, and accommodation spasm received a prescription by the Meghrigian Institute’s qualified ophthalmologist.
+Those who had other eye conditions needing hospital care were referred to specialized centers for more detailed examinations.

 The AUA Turpanjian College of Health Sciences works actively to improve population health and health services in Armenia and the region through interdisciplinary education and development of health professionals to be leaders in public health, nursing, health services research and evaluation, and health care delivery and management.